cedar-policy/cedar-docs/docs/collections/_schema/schema.md

 {:toc}
 </details>

-This topic describes the structure of a schema.
+This topic describes the structure of a Cedar schema.
 There are two schema formats --- human-readable and JSON.
-To view their formal grammars, see [JSON schema grammar](../schema/json-schema-grammar.html) and [human-readable schema grammar](../_schema/human-readable-schema-grammar.md).
+Cedar provides two formats (human-readable and JSON) to define a schema.
+The syntax of the human-readable schema format is very similar to that of Cedar policies; hence the name.
+The JSON schema format bears some resemblance to [JSON Schema](https://json-schema.org/), but unique aspects of the design of Cedar, such as its use of entity types, require some differences.
+The two formats are interchangeable and Cedar CLI provides a command to translate schemas in one format to the other.
+We encourage you to use the human-readable schema format for its simplicity and conciseness.
+To view their details, see [human-readable schema format](../schema/human-readable-schema.html) and [JSON schema format](../schema/json-schema.html).

 ## Overview {#schema-overview}
 A schema is a declaration of the structure of the entity types that you want to support in your application and for which you want Cedar to provide authorization services.
-Cedar provides two formats (human-readable and JSON) to define a schema.
-The syntax of the human-readable schema format is very similar to that Cedar policy; hence the name.
-The JSON schema format bears some resemblance to [JSON Schema](https://json-schema.org/), but unique aspects of the design of Cedar, such as its use of entity types, require some differences.
-We recommend you to use the human-readable schema format for its simplicity and conciseness, although Cedar CLI provides a command to translate schemas written in both formats.

-After you define a schema, you can ask Cedar to validate your policies against it to ensure that your policies do not contain type errors, such as referencing the entities and their attributes incorrectly.
+After you define a schema, you can ask Cedar to [validate your policies](../policies/validation.html) against it to ensure that your policies do not contain type errors, such as referencing the entities and their attributes incorrectly.

 {: .warning }
 >If you change your schema, any policies that you validated before the change might no longer be valid.
 Those policies can then generate errors during authorization queries if you include entities that match the updated schema in your request.